firecmsco/firecms/website/docs/quickstart.md

 dynamic conditional fields or references (to the same products' collection, for simplicity).

-We are defining our `Product` type for better type checking and code clarity but it is not compulsory.
+We are defining our `Product` type for better type checking and code clarity, but it is not compulsory.

-Authentication and authorization are also enabled, and make use of the `extra` field in the `User` to check for permissions.
+Authentication and authorization are also enabled, and make use of the `extra` field in the `authController` to check for permissions.

 ### Steps: